-,So you have decided to move to Spain and are fumbling around trying to figure out the requirements of the non lucrative visa, or how to apply.
-Perhaps you have lived in Spain for a while and it is time for you to renew your resident card.
+So, you have moved to Spain and are fumbling around trying to figure out the requirements of the non lucrative visa Spain, or how to apply.
+Perhaps you have lived in Spain for a while and it is time for you to renew your resident visa in Spain.
 We have all of the steps needed for you to apply for the Spanish non lucrative visa as well as the process for renewal.
 We have helped hundreds of people move to Spain with these steps and have been through the process ourselves as well.